jmaldon1/WorldOfParkour/README.wago.md

     /wopsetpointafter 2
     Points: [1, 2, 3, 4, 5, 6]
                    ^
-                   This is the new point.
+                   3 is the new point.
     ```

 # Tips & Tricks